danielbayerlein/hapi-webpack-middleware/README.md

 **hapi-webpack-middleware** is a [webpack](https://github.com/webpack/webpack) middleware for [hapi.js](https://github.com/hapijs/hapi).

-:warning: This middleware is automatically disabled in production!
+:warning: Use this middleware only in development!

 Full support for: